Saffian-Asghar/Simple-Lane-Finding/README.md

 </p>

 ## How to run
-Clone this repo and just run
+Clone this repo and just run <br>
-`code`python lanes.py
+python lanes.py

 ## For video
 The same methodology can be used to iterate over each frame of a video using a simple loop.